Adults

 Thursdays, breakfast at Faye's Diner at 7:30am, Study conversation at 8:45am at CUMC

 Enjoy breakfast at Fay's Diner in Carlisle at 7:30am (optional), followed by study conversation with the larger group at CUMC at 8:45am in the Chapel.
+This fall we will be watching, "The Chosen - Season 5."
 Led by Rich Charette.
 For more information, contact Rich at